callum-hart/mono/misc/documentation notes.md

 	- Enforcing restrictions on what styles can be changed, & who can change them - **controlled overrides**.
 	- Providing a coherent way to override styles.
 - Easier to **analyse**, reduces **friction**.
+- In essense JS styles are proving popular because they reduce the painpoints of overrides. *Further reading: current remedies (inline JS)*
 - *Futher reading: [default architecture of CSS is broken]() and [no overrides vs controlled overrides]().*

 **Secondary principle**